PrincetonUniversity/magnet/README.md

 [![Build](https://github.com/PrincetonUniversity/Magnet/actions/workflows/main.yml/badge.svg)](https://github.com/PrincetonUniversity/Magnet/actions/workflows/main.yml)
 ![MagNet Logo](app/img/magnetlogo.jpg)

 Princeton MagNet is a large-scale dataset designed to enable researchers modeling magnetic core loss using machine learning to accelerate the design process of power electronics.
 The dataset contains a large amount of voltage and current data of different magnetic components with different shapes of waveforms and different properties measured in the real world.
-Researchers may use these data as pairs of excitations and responses to build up dynamic magnetic models or calculate the core loss to derive static models.
+Researchers may use these data as pairs of excitations and responses to build up analytical magnetic models or calculate the core loss to derive static models.

 ## Website

-Princeton MagNet is currently deployed at https://share.streamlit.io/minjiechen/pmagnet/main/main.py
+Princeton MagNet is currently deployed at https://mag-net.princeton.edu/

 ## Documentation